KELLI TURNER, Hooters Orange Park

 T-RAY’S BURGER STATION

-Finalists: Tasty’s, The Salty Pelican
+Favorites: Tasty’s, The Salty Pelican

 Go too fast and you might miss it.
 To those out of the loop, what may look like an unassuming gas station holds within the Best Burger on Amelia Island.
 Originally an Exxon station, T-Ray's was eventually converted into a restaurant by dearly departed Fernandina icon Big Ray Mullis at the urging of his son, T-Ray.
 Today T-Ray and his son Trey keep those big, juicy and cheesy burgers coming so fast you'll hardly believe it.
 That's why everybody, and we mean everybody, goes to T-Ray's.
 So save that five bucks you were going to spend at some fast food spot and go get yourself a real burger!
 Ya hear?